-Less than a month earlier, at the end of May 1914, he had bought what appear to be the final sherds to enter his collection of mina’i wares, namely the two pieces of the upper section of a “Style 2b” beaker that had been published by Rivière the previous year (fig. 10).
-This saw a shift in the acquisition process.
-Previously he had always bought directly from either Hagop Kevorkian, Ter Serkassian, or Hagop and Garbis Kalebdjian, but in this instance he used Kalebdjian Frères as agents to purchase this item at the auction of the Arthur Sambon collection at Galerie Georges Petit in Paris.
-This was the last fragmentary vessel that he was to purchase, but it is far from clear if it was necessarily the sherds he was specifically wanting.
+At the end of May 1914, Gulbenkian had bought what appear to be the final sherds to enter his collection of mīnāʾī ware, namely the two pieces of the upper section of a “Style 2b” beaker that had been published by Rivière the previous year (fig. 10).
+This marked a shift in the acquisition process.
+Previously, Gulbenkian had always bought directly from either Hagop Kevorkian, Ter Serkassian, or Hagop and Garbis Kalebdjian, but in this instance he used Kalebdjian Frères as agents to purchase the item at the auction of the Arthur Sambon collection at Galerie Georges Petit in Paris.
+This was the last fragmentary vessel that he was to purchase, but it is far from clear if it was the sherds in particular that he wanted.
 Just two lots earlier in the same sale was the largely intact beaker that is now known as the Freer Beaker.
-It had previously been in the possession of the Paris based art dealer Georges Tabbagh and was sold for 43,450 Francs.
-The next lot was another mina’i beaker, which sold for 11,500 Francs.
-It is unclear why he chose not to authorize his agents, Hagop and Garbis Kalebdjian, to buy either of the complete beakers, but following this purchase he only ever bought seemingly complete mina’i ware bowls.
-Gulbenkian paid a total of 2,310 Francs for the sherds.
-The hammer price was 2,000 Francs, with a ten percent buyer’s commission paid to the auctioneer, Georges Petit.
-The remainder of the cost was the five percent commission charged by Kalebdjian Frères, which is somewhat ironic given that Gulbenkian himself was known as Mr. Five Percent due to his business practices in the then nascent, but already hugely profitable, oil industry.
+It had previously been in the possession of the Paris based art dealer Georges Tabbagh and was sold for 43,450 francs.
+The next lot was another mīnāʾī beaker, which sold for 11,500 francs.
+It is unclear why Gulbenkian chose not to authorize his agents, Hagop and Garbis Kalebdjian, to buy either of the complete beakers, but following this purchase he only ever bought seemingly complete mīnāʾī ware bowls.
+Gulbenkian paid a total of 2,310 francs for the sherds.
+The hammer price was 2,000 francs, with a ten percent buyer’s commission paid to the auctioneer, Georges Petit.
+The remainder of the cost was the five percent commission charged by Kalebdjian Frères; coincidentally, Gulbenkian himself was known as Mr. Five Percent due to his business practices in the then nascent, but already hugely profitable, oil industry.

-For reasons that remain unclear, Gulbenkian contracted another agent to represent him at the same sale, and it was Graat et Madoulé who supplied him with the other piece of mina’i ware that he acquired from the Arthur Sambon collection when it was sold in 1914.
-For 1,925 Francs, which was considerably less than the price of the “Style 2b” beaker sherds, he got one of the finest examples of a “Style 1a” bowl in existence.
+For reasons that remain unclear, Gulbenkian contracted another agent to represent him at the same sale, and it was Graat et Madoulé who supplied him with the other piece of mīnāʾī ware acquired from the Arthur Sambon collection when it was sold in 1914.
+For 1,925 francs, which was considerably less than the price of the “Style 2b” beaker sherds, Gulbenkian got one of the finest examples of a “Style 1a” bowl in existence.
 It is a superb and virtually complete piece, yet it was not considered to be of any great value, presumably because the decoration is entirely non-figural (fig. 11).
 Perhaps this should not be surprising, as the archaeological record from numerous sites across Iran and beyond shows that far more figural wares were produced than non-figural.
-This suggests that the demands of the market for mina’i ware in late-twelfth century Iran were not dissimilar to those of early-twentieth century Paris.
+This suggests that the demands of the market for mīnāʾī ware in late-twelfth-century Iran were not dissimilar to those of early-twentieth-century Paris.